muenzpraeger/salesforce-einstein-vision-java/java/README.md

 # salesforce-einstein-predictive-vision-java

-This repository showcases how to use the [Salesforce Einstein Predictive Vision API](http://docs.metamind.io/v1/docs) using using a Java based wrapper.
+This repository showcases how to use the [Salesforce Einstein Predictive Vision API](http://docs.metamind.io/v1/docs) using a Java based wrapper.

 Please check the [product documentation](http://docs.metamind.io/v1/docs) for general information about what the Salesforce Einstein Predictive Vision API is, how to use it and when it'll be available for you.